Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: Abstract

 \section{Abstract}

-Introducing the well known papapetrou field as the gravitoelectromagnetic field tensor, we reformulate the 3-dimensional quasi-Maxwell form of the Einstein field equations in a covariant form and show their formal analogy with their electromagnetic counterparts in curved spacetimes.
-Using the same formalism we introduce the junction conditions on non-null hypersurfaces in terms of the introduced gravitoelectromagnetic 4-vector fields.
+Introducing the well known Papapetrou field as the gravitoelectromagnetic field tensor, we express the Maxwell-type part of the 3-dimensional quasi-Maxwell form of the {\it vacuum} Einstein field equations in terms of differential forms, analogous to their electromagnetic counterparts in curved spacetimes.
+Using the same formalism we introduce the junction conditions on non-null hypersurfaces in terms of the introduced gravitoelectromagnetic 4-vector fields and apply them to the case of the Van Stockum interior and exterior solutions.